chris-prener/areal/cran-comments.md

 ## Release summary
 This version of `areal` is a maintenance release: it addresses some user submitted issues on Github, but is primarily focused on updating the maintainer contact information.
+Minor documentation updates have been made as well.

 ## Test environments
 * local macOS install: R 4.1.2